The Last Sunset (film): Production

-In 1959 Kirk Douglas announced he had bought the rights to Day of the Gun by Richard Telfair (the pen name for Richard Jessup).
+In 1959, Kirk Douglas announced he had bought the rights to Day of the Gun by Richard Telfair (the pen name for Richard Jessup).

-In December 1959 it was announced Douglas and Rock Hudson would star in Day of the Gun from the novel by Howard Vechel, filming to begin in Aguascalientes, Mexico, in March.
-It was the ninth film from Bryna, Douglas' production company.
+In December 1959, it was announced Douglas and Rock Hudson would star in Day of the Gun from the novel by Howard Vechel, filming to begin in March 1960 in Aguascalientes, Mexico.
+It was the ninth film from Bryna, Douglas' film production company.

-In May 1960 it was announced that Dalton Trumbo was on set working on the script.
-Trumbo had previously written Spartacus for Douglas's company and Universal.
-At this stage Universal had not decided if Trumbo would get screen credit for his work on Spartacus.
-However United Artists had said they would give Trumbo credit for his work on Exodus.
+In May 1960, it was announced that Dalton Trumbo was on set working on the script.
+Trumbo had written Spartacus for Douglas's company and Universal.
+At this stage, Universal had not decided if Trumbo would get screen credit for his work on Spartacus.
+However, United Artists had stated it would give Trumbo credit for his work on Exodus.

-Douglas wanted Sandra Dee to play a key support role.
-Then Tuesday Weld was cast but was unable to do it due to delays on High Time so Carol Lynley played the role.
+Douglas wanted Sandra Dee to play a key supporting role.
+Tuesday Weld then was cast but was unable to do it due to delays on High Time so Carol Lynley played the role.

 Douglas hired Robert Aldrich to direct.
-Aldrich later said he was "dead broke" at the time, after having made "two bad pictures" in Europe and spent months on an unsuccessful attempt to make a film of Taras Bulba.
+Aldrich later said he was "dead broke" at the time after having made "two bad pictures" in Europe and spent months on an unsuccessful attempt to make a film of Taras Bulba.
 Aldrich says the film was a "very unpleasant experience".
-He says Dalton Trumbo had written a script but left the project to go and work on Exodus for Otto Preminger.
-He did return to Last Sunset, but Aldrich says "it was too late to save it" by then.
+He says Dalton Trumbo had written a script but left the project to work on Exodus for Otto Preminger because, during this McCarthy period, Preminger had promised Trumbo to credit Trumbo as the screenwriter.
+He did return to Last Sunset, but Aldrich says "it was too late to save it".
 Aldrich says "Kirk was impossible.
 He knew the screenplay wasn't right.
 The whole thing started badly, went on badly, ended badly.
 Rock Hudson of all people emerged from it more creditably than anyone.
-Most people don't consider him a very accomplished actor but I found him terribly hardworking and dedicated and very serious... if everybody on that picture, from producer to writer to other actors, had approached it with the same dedication it would have been a lot better."
+Most people don't consider him a very accomplished actor but I found him terribly hardworking and dedicated and very serious...if everybody on that picture, from producer to writer to other actors, had approached it with the same dedication it would have been a lot better."

-During filming the movie was known as The Day of the Gun, Journey Into Sunset and The Hot Eye of Heaven.
+During filming, the movie was known as The Day of the Gun, Journey into Sunset and The Hot Eye of Heaven.

 "That was a toughie", said Aldrich.
 "I found it extremely difficult personally to do the film.
 But in this business you have to stay alive.
 You have to take subjects like this to make money to eat, to buy more properties and float another project."

-Aldrich admitted part of his problem with Douglas was Douglas discovered Aldrich had three writers, including Lukas Heller, staying with him during filming to work on other projects.
+Aldrich admitted part of his problem with Douglas was when Douglas discovered Aldrich had three writers, including Lukas Heller, staying with him on the remote film set in Aguas Calientes, on the plain of Northern Mexico, (in Aldrich's words 'terribly rural, primitive, unsophisticated country'), during filming to work on other projects.
 This upset Douglas, who felt Aldrich should be concentrating on The Last Sunset.
 "He went berserk", said Aldrich.
 "He just went crazy."
 Aldrich sent his writers away to Mexico City.